Anđela Šešlija

 Anđela Šešlija (born 15 September 1995) is a Bosnian football defender currently playing in the Bosnian Championship for SFK 2000 Sarajevo, with which she has also played the UEFA Champions League.
 She is a member of the Bosnian national team.

+Šešlija lived in Minnesota from 2006 to 2010, at which point she and her family moved back to Bosnia.
+She later returned to the United States to play a postgraduate year at Worcester Academy in Worcester, Massachusetts, recording 14 goals and five assists.